-In 2012 the CFTC prohibited the North American Derivatives Exchange (Nadex) from listing or making available for clearing or trading a set of self-certified political event derivatives contracts on the basis that they involved gaming and were contrary to the public interest.130
+In 2012 the CFTC prohibited the North American Derivatives Exchange (Nadex) from listing or making available for clearing or trading a set of self-certified political event derivatives contracts on the basis that they involved gaming and were contrary to the public interest.
+CFTC Regulations prohibit event contracts referencing terrorism, assassination, war, gaming, or an activity that is unlawful under any State or Federal law, or that involves, relates to, or references an activity that is similar to any of those activities and that the CFTC determines by rule or regulation to be contrary to the public interest.